turkdevops/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

 ### Beginning of the upgrade process

 ::: tip Recommendation
-If you are unsure that you won't skip by mistake any of the recommended changes, you can scaffold a new project folder with the @quasar/app-vite v2 beta at any time and then easily start porting your app from there.
+If you are unsure that you won't skip by mistake any of the recommended changes, you can scaffold a new project folder with the @quasar/app-vite v2 at any time and then easily start porting your app from there.
 The bulk of the changes refer to the different project folder config files and mostly NOT to your /src files.
 <br><br>
 ```tabs
 <<| bash Yarn |>>